kaedwen/rmenu/README.md

 # rmenu
-Wayland base dymanic launcher fully written in rust.
-The launcher can de customized and collects a usage statistic to provide the best matching binary to launch.
+Wayland based dymanic launcher fully written in rust.
+The launcher can be customized and collects a usage statistic to provide the best matching binary to launch.

 # Building
 ```